Lagging Heat Models in Thermodynamics and Bioheat Transfer: a Critical Review: Bioheat lagging models

-This can be justified as the large $\tau_q$ presents a momentous lag of the heat flux and consequently makes the thermal accumulation that opposes the thermal equilibrium and results in fluctuation.
-However, a high value $\tau_{T}$ demonstrates a conspicuous lag of temperature gradient decreasing the thermal accumulation and accordingly improving the thermal balance.
-Hence, larger $\tau_q$, takes away system from the equilibrium situation and makes the obtained result more deviated from the Pennes' solutions.
-The accuracy of the method has been verified by comparison of the obtained results with the one adopted from the Pennes equation and also the experimental data.
-In the following, a two-dimensional DPL model is developed to study the phase change heat transfer process during the lung cancer cryotherapy~\cite{Kumara2017}.
-The governing DPL bio-heat conduction model is worked out numerically using the enthalpy based finite difference method.
-Contemplating the non-ideal behavior of the tissue, heat source terms, metabolism and the blood perfusion, the study inquires effects of phase lags on the obtained heat flux and temperature-dependent parameters during the freezing process.
+This can be justified as the large $\tau_q$ presents a significant lag of the heat flux and consequently makes the thermal accumulation that opposes the thermal equilibrium and results in fluctuation.
+However, a high value of $\tau_{T}$ demonstrates a conspicuous lag of temperature gradient, decreasing the thermal accumulation and accordingly improving the thermal balance.
+Hence, larger $\tau_q$, takes away the system from the equilibrium situation and makes the obtained result more deviated from the Pennes' solutions.
+The accuracy of the method has been verified by comparing the obtained results with the one adopted from the Pennes equation and the experimental data.
+In the following, a two-dimensional DPL model is developed to study the phase change in a heat transfer process during the lung cancer cryotherapy \cite{Kumara2017}.
+The governing DPL bioheat conduction model is worked out numerically using the enthalpy-based finite difference method.
+Contemplating the non-ideal behavior of the tissue, heat source terms, metabolism and the blood perfusion, the study inquires about the effects of phase lags on the obtained heat flux and temperature-dependent parameters during the freezing process.